jirotubuyaki/ThunderBayesR/README.md

 Clustering is a scientific method which finds the clusters of data and many related methods are traditionally researched for long terms.
 Bayesian nonparametrics is statistics which can treat models having infinite parameters.
 Chinese restaurant process is used in order to compose Dirichlet process.
 The clustering which uses Chinese restaurant process does not need to decide the number of clusters in advance.
 This algorithm automatically adjusts it.
 Then, this package can calculate clusters in addition to entropy as ambiguity of clusters.

 ## Introduction
 Clustering is a traditional method in order to find clusters of data and many related methods are invented for several decades.
-The most popular method is called as K-mean[@Hartigan1979].
-K-mean is an algorithmic way in order to search clusters of data.
+The most popular method is called as K-means [@Hartigan1979].
+K-means is an algorithmic way in order to search clusters of data.
 However its method needs to decide the number of clusters in advance.
-Therefore if the data is both high dimensions and a complex, deciding the accurate number of clusters is difficult and normal bayesian methods are too.
-For that reason, Bayesian Nonparametric methods are gradually important as computers are faster than ever.
-In this package, we implement Chinese restaurant process clustering  (CRP)[@Pitman1995].
-CRP can compose infinite dimensional parameters as Dirichlet process[@Ferguson1973].
+Therefore if the data is both high dimensions and a complex, deciding the accurate number of clusters is difficult and normal Bayesian methods are too.
+For that reason, Bayesian nonparametric methods are gradually important as computers are faster than ever.
+In this package, we implement Chinese restaurant process clustering  (CRP) [@Pitman1995].
+CRP can compose infinite dimensional parameters as Dirichlet process [@Ferguson1973].
 It acts like customers who sit at tables in a restaurant and has a probability to sit at a new table.
 As a result, Its model always automates clustering.
-Moreover, we add the method which calculates entropy[@Elliott1999] of clusters into this package.
+Moreover, we add the method which calculates entropy [@Elliott1999] of clusters into this package.
 It can check ambiguity of the result.
 Then, we explain the clustering model and how to use it in detail.
 Finally, an example is plotted on a graph.

 ## Background
 ### Chinese Restaurant Process
 Chinese restaurant process is a metaphor looks like customers sit at a table in Chinese restaurant.
 All customers except for x_i have already sat at finite tables.
 A new customer x_i will sit at either a table which other customers have already sat at or a new table.
 A new customer tends to sit at a table which has the number of customers more than other tables.
-A probability equation is given by:
+A probability equation is given by

 ![equa](./readme_images/equation_1.png "eque")

-n_k expresses the number of the customers at a table k and α is a concentration parameter.
+where n^i_k denotes the number of the customers at a table k except for i and α is a concentration parameter.

-### Markov Chain Monte Carlo Methods for CRP Clustering
+### Markov Chain Monte Carlo Methods for Clustering
-Markov chain Monte Carlo (MCMC) methods are algorithmic methods[@Liu1994] to sample from posterior distributions.
+Markov chain Monte Carlo (MCMC) methods [@Liu1994] are algorithmic methods  to sample from posterior distributions.
 If conditional posterior distributions are given by models, it is the best way in order to acquire parameters as posterior distributions.
-The algorithm for this package is given by:
+The algorithm for this package is given by

 Many iterations continue on below: